ssocias/cassie_docs/source/reporting-inappropriate-content.rst

 Reporting Inappropriate Content
 *******************************

-Per Apple App Store rules, any User generated content must have a way to be reported as inappropriate/offensive.
+Per Apple App Store rules, any user-generated content must have a way to be reported as inappropriate/offensive.
 Cassie Users can report invididual Casties and individual Comments as inappropriate using the endpoints below.

 ------------------